n-claes/legolas/docs/content/getting-started/installation.md

 export LEGOLASDIR='path_to_the_legolas_directory'
 PATH="$PATH:$LEGOLASDIR/setup_tools"
 ```
-The last line allows for easy access to the `buildlegolas.sh` and `setuplegolas.py` scripts, such that
+The last line allows for easy access to the `buildlegolas.sh` and `setuplegolas.py` scripts in the `setup_tools`
-they can be called from any directory.
+folder, such that they can be called from any directory.

 # Compiling the code
 Compiling the code is quite straightforward, and for your convenience we have provided a simple shell script
 to do everything at once.
-Compiling the code can be done in two ways:
+Compiling the code can either be done in the repository itself (which is not recommended),
+or in a dedicated folder somewhere.

+**Note:** whichever of the two options you choose, `Legolas` is _always_ compiled in a directory called `build`
+_inside_ the main repository, which is ignored by git.
+Because we make heavy use of submodules (which prevent
+compilation cascades when changes are made), you don't have to recompile the code every time you set up a new problem.
+Only the modified user-defined submodule is recompiled, and the "new" executable is placed in the same directory.
+{: .notice--info}

 ## 1. In-repository build
 The first option is building inside the repository.
 To do so, navigate to the legolas source directory and do